Home > FAQ

 You can control your font preferences in your browser.
 This will not affect your viewing of all websites, as some sites have "hardcoded" the size they want you to see, even if it is too small to see!

-All of this information may be too detailed or sound intimidating for many users.
+This information may be too detailed or sound intimidating for many users.
 However, it gives you an idea that some of the aspects of font size and resolution are under your control.
 Perhaps the next time the "family computer expert" comes visiting, you can ask them to show you these various settings and work through the process with you.
 If you make notes about what you changed, you can always change it back.

 Disclaimer: As with anything that has to do with computers, things can go wrong.
 Do not attempt anything with which you are not comfortable.
 One should always have backups of data (every year several clients bemoan their lost data).